Classic Pumpkin Bread is a fall favorite that whips up quickly and yields two loaves: one to keep, and one to give!

 This no-frills spiced pumpkin bread is tops in my book.
 It’s sweet, tender and speckled with walnuts throughout.
 The recipe makes two big loaves, which means you can share the love by giving one away to your neighbor.
 I think that’s important.
 Even if we can’t cure the world’s ills we can still give a loaf of pumpkin bread to our neighbor, and that’s a step in the right direction.

-A warm slice of this bread with butter or cream cheese makes a mighty fine breakfast, but lately I’ve been eating it with goat cheese and fresh figs. I love this time of year because I’m often handed free home-grown produce from friends and acquaintances, and the super sweet figs pictured were one such gift (thank you, Sarah!).
+A warm slice of this classic pumpkin bread with butter or cream cheese makes a mighty fine breakfast, but lately I’ve been eating it with goat cheese and fresh figs. I love this time of year because I’m often handed free home-grown produce from friends and acquaintances, and the super sweet figs pictured were one such gift (thank you, Sarah!).

 The loaves usually take about one hour to bake and during their oven stay you’ll benefit from pumpkin spice aromatherapy.
 I make this recipe many times throughout fall and winter.
 It requires no extra decoration, toppings or frostings, but I will sometimes sieve a spoonful of powdered sugar on top to make it pretty.